CyberSauce001/DoD-Cyber-Sentinel-Challenge/OSINT/Targeting.md

 ### Investigation

-Using Google reverse image search, it appears that the images are related to the conflict between Russia and Ukraine.
-To narrow down the location, further investigation led to a tweet mentioning the Starokonstantinov airbase.
+Using Google reverse image search or a image search of your choice, it appears that the images are related to the conflict between Russia and Ukraine, through various article that you may encounter.
+To narrow down the location, upon further investigation which led to a tweet mentioning the Starokonstantinov airbase.
 The images closely match those found in the tweet.

 - **Tweet:** [Narrative_Hole's Tweet](https://x.com/narrative_hole/status/1688015540365717505)